chenguofan1999/YourTube/README.md

 Then open `Final.xcworkspace` , build and run it on simulator.

 **Note**: IOS13 or above & iPhone X series are recommended.
-The first time to build may take minutes.
+The first build may take minutes.